awell-health/awell-extensions/extensions/healthie/README.md

 Cancels an appointment with a given `id`.

-## Get most recent metric entry
+## Get metric entry

-Get most recent metric entry with a given `category`
+Retrieve the most recent metric entry from a given `category`.